codeyStein/the-net-blog/content/post/what-is-open-source.md

 ## The basics
-Let's start with what the actual defenition is of open-source, basiclly when something is open-source it means that *anyone* can see the code that makes that product, and anyone can contribute to it aswell.
+Let's start with what the actual defenition is of open-source, basically when something is open-source it means that *anyone* can see the code that makes that product, and anyone can contribute to it as well.
 Anyone can see the code, modify, and inspect the code.

-**Actual Picutre of an Open Source User:**
+**Actual Picture of an Open Source User:**

 ![Picture Of Open Source User](https://media.giphy.com/media/Vp3ftHKvKpASA/giphy.gif)